 So consider the size and loudness you realistically require, and choose something that gives you the flexibility to try out different sounds.
-Let’s take a look at the best beginner guitar amps now, with top options from the likes of Boss, Yamaha, Fender and Blackstar.
+Let’s dive in and take a look at the best beginner guitar amps available now, with top options from the likes of Boss, Yamaha, Fender and Blackstar.

 The best beginner guitar amps to buy now

 Boss is one of the guitar industry’s best-known brands, largely due to its incredible history in the world of effects pedals.
 The Boss Katana 50 MKII takes this heritage and translates it into one of the best value beginners’ guitar amps on the planet.

 For a shade over $/£200 you get five different amp voicings, along with 60 different effects, so there is something tonally here for anybody.
 Add extra features like a USB PC interface, so you can record onto your computer, and you have a pretty compelling package.

 Plus, with 50 watts of power and a 1x12 speaker, you've got a combo that can carry you through from the bedroom to the rehearsal room and on to the stage.

 The Blackstar Fly 3 Bluetooth is the perfect beginners’ amp for anybody short on space.
 Weighing in at under 1kg, this tiny amp delivers a surprising amount of volume through its 3-inch speaker, while the two channels ensure you can alternate between a rich clean sound and something a touch hairier.
 The inclusion of a delay effect will help round out your sound too.